 - Consider taste, dietary restrictions, calories, consistency, and type of beverage to choose the best milk alternative for your needs.

-- Overview of Milk Alternatives Offered by Starbucks
+- Other Milk Alternatives Offered by Starbucks

 What Alternative Milk Does Starbucks Use?